Logo

-Benjamin Quentin Marshall was born on 25 February 1985 and is a New Zealand former professional rugby league footballer who played at five-eighth or halfback.
+Benjamin Quentin Marshall was born on 25 February 1985 and is a New Zealand professional rugby league coach and former player who is the head coach of the Wests Tigers in the NRL.

 2.

-Benji Marshall previously played for the Wests Tigers in two separate spells, St George Illawarra Dragons, Brisbane Broncos and South Sydney Rabbitohs in the National Rugby League, and at representative level for the NRL All Stars and New Zealand Kiwis.
+Benji Marshall played at five-eighth or halfback for the Wests Tigers in two separate spells, St George Illawarra Dragons, Brisbane Broncos and South Sydney Rabbitohs in the National Rugby League, and at representative level for the NRL All Stars and New Zealand Kiwis.

 3.